Iconography Apprenticeship Level 1

 - Drafting Kit: Here is the recommended drafting kit from Amazon.com.
 You may also purchase the individual items: triangle, compass, spacer, and ruler, from other sources and in larger sizes, if you choose.

 - Required Course Texts (From a Publishing Company in Russia):

 - Divine Images pdf printed out and put in binder.
-If you don’t have a color printer (or don’t want to use up the ink), upload the pdf to https://www.printme1.com/order and order the first 295 pages printed in color.
+If you don’t have a color printer (or don’t want to use up the ink), upload the pdf to https://www.printme1.com/order and order through page 289 (or the whole book, if you prefer) in color.
 It will cost about $55, but that is still less than an art book of this quality.

 - Tracing Icons (this must be shipped from Russia)

 - Required Art Supplies from dickblick.com